 3. Want to wake up jazzed about the day ahead?
 Commit to radical self-care.

-4. Forgive your parents for being human.
+4. Heal Your Childhood.
 Are you drinking rat poison?

 5. Heal Your Heart, Heal Your Life.
 How to let go of the past so you can love now.

-6. Accept your child unconditionally.
-5 Secrets for those tough days.
+6. Walk In Your Child's Shoes: 5 Secrets for those tough days.

-7. Commit to parenting from love, not anger.
-How To Love Unconditionally When You're Angry.
+7. Can You Love Unconditionally When You're Furious?
+Commit to parenting from love, not anger.